Ready for a career change but have no idea what else to do – or where to start? Are you stuck in a job that is not you?

 Dozens of times, I find myself repeating the same unhealthy generational patterns, even when hoping for different results.
 As habit-driven beings, changing certain self-defeating behaviours can seem virtually impossible at times, no matter how hard we try.

 Liza Ingrasci, the CEO of The Hoffman Institute, explains why sometimes we subconsciously do what we don’t want to do:

 “Humans are born helpless and dependent on their parents and caregivers for survival.
 In childhood, to know that we will be taken care of, we bond with them emotionally.
 To feel love and belonging we indiscriminately absorb their ways of feeling and behaving and make them our own.
 Out of our need for love, we emotionally bonded with them in whatever experiences they offered up.
 No matter how much our parents may have loved us, they were by no means perfect; they had their patterned ways of being that they learned in childhood.
 And, unfortunately, we bonded with them in their counter-productive negativity as well as what was life-affirming.
 These negative ways of feeling, thinking, and behaving are what we call patterns.
 Patterns are always inauthentic and result in unwanted consequences.”

 I talk more about it in my previous articles How We Create Patterns Of Self-Sabotage and Adverse Childhood Experiences And It’s Impact which I highly recommend reading to better understand the topic at hand.

 Getting to the bottom of it.
-If you want your children to fight for a better life than you have, it’s not enough to tell them to do so.
-You have to go out there and do it yourself.
+If we want our children to fight for a better life than we have, it’s not enough to tell them to do so.
+We have to go out there and do it ourselves.

 The Running Path To A Career Change